jmcook1186/beacon-light-client/README.md

 *** WARNING This light client is still in very early development! ***

 The initial aim of this repository is to build a prototype Beacon Chain light client in Rust following the following specs: https://github.com/ethereum/annotated-spec/blob/master/altair/sync-protocol.md#minimal-light-client.

-The initial aim is to have a working prototype that tracks finalized blocks, then later expanding the scope to track the head of the chain.
+This version is **NOT YET FUNCTIONAL** even as a prototype.
+The calculated state root does not match the downloaded state root, indicating a bug in my merkleization code that I am yet to find and fix.
+The light client objects are not currently served at all - running this code just builds the light client objects for the latest finalized blocks and reports some information from them to the console.
+The next steps, after fixing the merkleization functions, are to serve the light client objects over http so that they can be requested by a light client.

 ## Design